-The Fund's investment portfolio consists of Australian and global equity securities and derivatives, the fair value of which will fluctuate as a result of changes in market prices.
-Equity securities are classified in the statement of financial position as held at fair value through profit or loss.
+The Fund's investment portfolio consists of global equity securities and derivatives, the fair value of which will fluctuate as a result of changes in market prices.
+Global equity securities are classified in the statement of financial position as held at fair value through profit or loss.
 All securities held present a risk of loss of capital.
 The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.

-Where financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates.
+Where financial instruments are denominated in currencies other than the Australian Dollar, the price in the future will also fluctuate because of changes in foreign exchange rates.

 The Investment Manager attempts to mitigate price risk through the use of a consistent and carefully considered investment approach based on extensive proprietary investment research, appropriate diversification of investment and equity selection in accordance with the investment guidelines of the Fund.
 In constructing the portfolio, the Investment Manager assesses not only each equity's perceived risk and reward but also, in order to manage risk further by appropriate diversification, its correlation with the rest of the portfolio.
-The Investment Manager also takes into account the composition of the Fund's Custom Benchmark and monitors the Fund's risk of underperforming its benchmark by comparing the Fund's weighting in each industry, stock market and currency with that in the benchmark.
-The Investment Manager ensures that deviations in such weightings, which are prompted by detailed "bottom up" research, are not inconsistent with the Investment Manager's "top down" macroeconomic views.
+The Investment Manager also takes into account the composition of the Fund's performance benchmark, the MSCI ACWI Special Tax Index (with net dividends reinvested) and monitors the Fund's risk of underperforming its benchmark by comparing the Fund's weighting in each industry, stock market and currency with that in the benchmark and ensuring that deviations in such weightings, which are prompted by detailed "bottom up" research, are not inconsistent with the Investment Manager's "top down" macroeconomic views.
+In assessing the impact of anticipated changes in market prices, the Investment Manager considers a price movement of +/-15% (2023: +/-15%) to be reasonably possible.
+The impact of such a price movement on the Fund's operating profit/(loss) and net assets attributable to unit holders at 30 June is set out in Note 3(b).
+The impact mainly arises from the possible change in the fair value of listed equities as at 30 June 2024 and 30 June 2023.